joncox123/PyBoloPublic/README.md

 If you just want to test it out by yourself, I suggest the following procedure.
 First, unzip two separate copies of PyBolo into separate directories.
 Launch the Server app from one of them.
 Then launch the PyBolo client app from one directory using the command line with: PyBolo.exe pybolo://127.0.0.1:60805, where the syntax is <app path> pybolo://<hostname>:<port> to connect to.
 Do this as well for PyBolo in the other directory.

+Alternatively, you could open two copies of the app and connect both to the server on the Tracker, instead of running your own server.
+This is equivalent to the practice mode in Bolo.

 ## How can I submit bug or feature requests?
 Please create new "Issues" on this GitHub page.
 Keep in mind, I will read all of the feature requests, but I probably won't implement many of them because the goals are mainly: (1) simplicity; (2) stability; (3) accessibility to new and experienced players; (4) deep learning AI bots!